 Science

-Children with disabilities may demonstrate alternate ways of meeting the goals of science development.
-Children with visual impairments, for example, will explore and understand a flower in a way that is different from that of a child who can see; and children with a cognitive impairment may reach many of these same goals, but at a different pace, with a different degree of accomplishment, and in a different order than typically developing children.
+All children come to a school or community-based setting with a variety of prior experiences in science can take part in and learn science.
+In relation to the standards, each child will express their development and learning in different ways, at different times, and at different paces.
+Children with disabilities may demonstrate alternate ways of meeting the goals of the science domain.
+For example, a child with a cognitive delay may require additional hands-on-learning opportunities to generalize science content and a child with an expressive language delay may require pictures or photographs to contribute observations and predictions after classroom-based investigations.
+Children with disabilities may reach many of these same goals, but at a different pace, with a different degree of accomplishment, and in a different order than their peers.
 However, the goals for all children are the same, even though the path and the pace toward realizing the goals may be different.
-Principles of universal design for learning (UDL) offer the least restrictive and most inclusive approach to developing environments and curricula that best support the science development of all children.
+Principles of universal design for learning (UDL) offer the least restrictive and most inclusive approach to developing environments, adopting curricula, and facilitating children’s experiences in ways that best support science learning for all children.

 Remember: